 The first International Conference on Smart Energy Carriers will take place in Naples on 21-23 of January, 2019.
 This Conference will also be the last General and Committee Members meetings of the SMARCATs COST Action.

-The focus of conference are the Smart Energy Carriers and their use in combustion based energy production systems.
 A not exhaustive list of energy carriers of interest contains:

 1) standard fossil fuels

 6) intermediate bioenergy carriers

 7) non-carbon fuels.

 For all these energy carriers contributions on oxidation chemistry and kinetic, pollutants characterization, formation and abatement, diagnostics for SECs studies and application, SECs combustion processes and technologies and Industrial applications are all welcome.

 The venue of the Conference will be the Congress Center of the University Federico II.
 All the invited lectures and the contributed presentations will be given in the “aula magna” at the first floor of the Center.
 Coffee breaks, lunches and poster sessions will take place at the third floor of the building.